“No other player in the world could have had such a dramatic effect on the club and its supporters”Arthur Cox, May 1984

 The two years he spent as King of Tyneside were something special for supporters of the club – especially a new generation of fans who had not tasted success in any form.
-There was an aura of excitement in everything to do with Newcastle United.
+There was an aura of excitement in everything to do with Newcastle United, like it was for the Euro.
 Chairman Stan Seymour said,”The signing of Kevin Keegan is just the impetus Tyneside needed to set local football alight again”.

 And he was just that.
 By the time Keegan had departed Arthur Cox noted, “No other player in the world could have had such a dramatic effect on the club and its supporters”.

 Importantly Kevin Keegan could communicate with the grassroots and rarely refused an opportunity to meet ordinary fans.
 He attended hundreds of functions and gatherings during his period in the North East and colleague Jeff Clarke said, “he never lost the common touch and that’s what made him great”.

 Kevin ended his glory-filled 16 year career of more than 700 appearances and almost 300 goals in a black’n’white shirt immediately after promotion was secured.
 The 33 year-old said, “My only regret is that I didn’t come to Newcastle a little earlier”.

 Afterwards he lived abroad for most of the year – in Marbella on the Costa del Sol – working in various promotional activities.
 Keegan had come a long way since the days he kicked a ball around for the the Peglers Brass Works in Doncaster.
 For sheer instant and explosive impact, Kevin Keegan was without doubt United’s greatest ever signing.